This post may contain affiliate links.

 Making a decision to compete in an Ironman event is a huge investment in both time and money.
 Factor in the reality that the chance of a race on your doorstep isn’t possible and that travel can either make or break your experience.
 No one wants to pick the wrong race and waste that significant investment.
 Which Ironman to choose is often overlooked because there are Ironman events all over the world, but it’s one of the most important questions you should be asking yourself before signing up.

-You can break down the process into 3 main parts.
+You can break down the process of choosing which ironman event to enter into 3 main parts.

 - What’s the goal of the race?
 Is it to qualify for Kona or is it your first Ironman race?